 Provides a competitive advantage

-Customer service scorecard metrics provide companies with insights, enabling them to adapt to changes consistently, exceed customer expectations, and succeed.
-In the long run, they gain an upper hand over their competitors.
+Customer service scorecard metrics provide companies with insights, enabling them to adapt to changes consistently.

 What should be included in a customer service scorecard?